overline-mining/olminer/README.md

 ### Why is my hashrate with Nvidia cards on Windows 10 so low?

 The new WDDM 2.x driver on Windows 10 uses a different way of addressing the GPU.
-This is good for a lot of things, but not for ETH mining.
+This is good for a lot of things, but not for OL mining.

 * For Kepler GPUs: I actually don't know.
 Please let me know what works best for good old Kepler.
 * For Maxwell 1 GPUs: Unfortunately the issue is a bit more serious on the GTX750Ti, already causing suboptimal performance on Win7 and Linux.
-Apparently about 4MH/s can still be reached on Linux, which, depending on ETH price, could still be profitable, considering the relatively low power draw.
+Apparently about 4MH/s can still be reached on Linux, which, depending on OL price, could still be profitable, considering the relatively low power draw.
-* For Maxwell 2 GPUs: There is a way of mining ETH at Win7/8/Linux speeds on Win10, by downgrading the GPU driver to a Win7 one (350.12 recommended) and using a build that was created using CUDA 6.5.
+* For Maxwell 2 GPUs: There is a way of mining OL at Win7/8/Linux speeds on Win10, by downgrading the GPU driver to a Win7 one (350.12 recommended) and using a build that was created using CUDA 6.5.
 * For Pascal GPUs: You have to use the latest WDDM 2.1 compatible drivers in combination with Windows 10 Anniversary edition in order to get the full potential of your Pascal GPU.

 ### Why is a GTX 1080 slower than a GTX 1070?

-Because of the GDDR5X memory, which can't be fully utilized for ETH mining (yet).
+Because of the GDDR5X memory, which can't be fully utilized for OL mining (yet).

 ### Are AMD cards also affected by slowdowns with increasing DAG size?

 Only GCN 1.0 GPUs (78x0, 79x0, 270, 280), but in a different way.
 You'll see that on each new epoch (30K blocks), the hashrate will go down a little bit.

-### Can I still mine ETH with my 4GB GPU?
+### Can I still mine OL with my 4GB GPU?

-Not really, your VRAM must be above the DAG size (Currently about 4.023 GB.) to get best performance.
-Without it severe hash loss will occur.
+LOL, yes.

 ### What are the optimal launch parameters?